disnocen/dmix2/README.md

 bitcoin-cli loadwallet carolWallet
 ```

-Then give you, in the `testing` wallet, some coins
+Then give you, in the `testing` wallet, some coins:

 ```
 addr=$(bitcoin-cli -rpcwallet=testing getnewaddress )